Teragion/teragion.github.io/_posts/2022-07-28-Sea-Thru-Impl.md

 The first step of image reconstruction is removing the $B_c$ for each color channel.
 This should be easy as $B_c$ does not at all depend on the color of the original image ($J_c$), but only the depth and the invariant water background.

-The backscatter is estimated using this formula
+The backscatter is estimated using

 $$
 \begin{align*}